Hemantkumar-Chigadani/k3sb/README.md

 ## Building Cluster:
 Any dev could be able to build or upgrade or add more master/worker nodes if need once machine is accessed from your local machine.
-If you shh key is password protected, make sure you refer to `Note` to make appropriate update to `bootstrap.sh` to enable ssh connection to remote machine to be added to cluster.
+If your shh key is password protected, make sure you refer to `Note` to make appropriate update to `bootstrap.sh` to enable ssh connection to remote machine to be added to the cluster.

 1) First master node\
 `./bootstrap.sh first master <ip-address/192.168.64.5>`